andre-dasilva/django-blog/README.md

 This blog is written in python with the web framework [django (1.9)](https://www.djangoproject.com/)

+*Project is pretty much done, but there are some possible extensions.
+Look at the [TODO's](TODO.md)*

 ## Installation

 Fork the repository and then clone it: